Code-Institute-Submissions/Lukyhet-Project_three_AprResub/README.md

 **In the terminal**

--.
-Add the requirements by writing this command in the terminal: "pip3 freeze --local > requirements.txt" -.
-Git add . and git commit your changes.
+-  Add the requirements by writing this command in the terminal: "pip3 freeze --local > requirements.txt".

+-  Git add . and git commit your changes.

 **Go to your heroku account**

--.
-Log into [Heroku](https://dashboard.heroku.com/apps).
+-  Log into [Heroku](https://dashboard.heroku.com/apps).
 If you don't have an account create one.

--.
-In the top right corner click "new" and select "Create new app".
+-  In the top right corner click "new" and select "Create new app".

--.
-Create a name for your app.
+-  Create a name for your app.
 It must be unique.

--.
-Choose Region - Ex: "Europe".
+-  Choose Region - Ex: "Europe".

--.
-Click "Create App".
+-  Click "Create App".

 **In your project page**

-.
-In the Resources Tab, Add-ons, look for "Heroku Postgres" and select it.
+-  In the Resources Tab, Add-ons, look for "Heroku Postgres" and select it.

-.
-Go to menu in the top of the page and choose "settings".
+-  Go to menu in the top of the page and choose "settings".

-.
-Go to "Config Vars" and click "Reveal Config Vars".
+-  Go to "Config Vars" and click "Reveal Config Vars".

-.
-Add the below variables to the list:
+-  Add the below variables to the list:

-.
-Database URL will be added automaticaly.
+-  Database URL will be added automaticaly.

-.
-In the field for Key we write CREDS, then paste the content of our creds.json file as value, ten click add.
+-  In the field for Key we write CREDS, then paste the content of our creds.json file as value, ten click add.

-.
-Go to the right side of the page and Add the buildpack "Python".
+-  Go to the right side of the page and Add the buildpack "Python".
 Save the changes.

-.
-Go to add buildpack again in the right side of the page and add node.js.
+-  Go to add buildpack again in the right side of the page and add node.js.
 Save the changes.
 Check that python is on top and node.js underneath, if not, drag and change the order.

-.
-Go to the menu and click in the deployment method, select gitHub.
+-  Go to the menu and click in the deployment method, select gitHub.
 Click "connect to GitHub".

-.
-Enter your GitHub repository name and click search and then click "connect".
+-  Enter your GitHub repository name and click search and then click "connect".

-.Choose to manually or automatically deploy, then you should see "The app was successfully deployed" message.
+-  Choose to manually or automatically deploy, then you should see "The app was successfully deployed" message.

-.
-Click in "view" to take a look at your app.
+-  Click in "view" to take a look at your app.
 If you need to restart click "Run Program".